netshoes/dustjs/README.md

 * Read [dustjs.com](http://www.dustjs.com/) for guides, tutorials, and documentation.
 * Check out the `examples/` directory in the repo for simple examples to help you get started using Dust in a variety of ways.

+## Flavor changes

+* Delayed Chunk API - Setting a Chunk to be rendered latest on Rendering phase.
+* Not related to promises
+* Non-compatible with Stream (yet).
+* Check [unit tests](https://github.com/netshoes/dustjs/blob/master/test/templates/all.js#L2608) to see it working.

 ## Contribute